Get notified when FJET files again. Create a free account and we'll email you the moment its next filing is analyzed.

 The Company also identified several issues related to banking transactions in SFII’s accounts at Flagship Bank in February 2026, including, but not limited to, unauthorized withdrawals and transfers of funds in the aggregate amount in excess of $1.9 million to Mr. Svetkoff and RLB Aviation, Inc., a corporation owned by Mr. Svetkoff's wife, Brenda Svetkoff, as well as for rental payments for a residential private property, without approval of the Company's Board of Directors or audit committee.

-Company identified $1.9 million in unauthorized withdrawals and transfers by former CEO Svetkoff to himself, his wife's company, and for personal residential rent without Board or audit committee approval.
+Company identified $1.9 million in unauthorized withdrawals and transfers by former CEO Svetkoff to himself, his wife's company, and for personal residential rent, without Board or audit committee approval.
 Company recognized $395,033 as loss from misappropriation (excess over related-party payables owed) and intends to pursue recovery of the full $1,921,159.

 Added pending litigation with former CEO high